AR-sieve Bootstrap for High-dimensional Time Series: Asymptotic theory

-The validity of AR-sieve bootstrap on a class of strictly stationary vector series fulfilling Assumption~\ref{1:a2} has been discussed in \citet{meyer_vector_2015}, where some additional conditions on the convergence of Yule-Walker estimators of the finite predictor coefficients on $\{\pf_t\}$ are also introduced.
-We summarise these conditions in Assumption~\ref{1:a3} and leave the results of \citet{meyer_vector_2015} to Lemma \ref{1:l6} in Appendix~\ref{1:sec:Appendix_B}, as they are preliminary for showing the bootstrap consistency and validity.
+The validity of AR-sieve bootstrap on a class of strictly stationary multivariate time series that fulfill Assumption~\ref{1:a2} has been discussed in \citet{meyer_vector_2015}, where some additional conditions on the convergence of Yule-Walker estimators of the finite predictor coefficients on $\{\pf_t\}$ are also introduced.
+We summarize these conditions in Assumption~\ref{1:a3} and leave the results of \citet{meyer_vector_2015} to Lemma~\ref{1:l6} in Appendix~\ref{1:sec:Appendix_B}, as they are preliminary to show the bootstrap consistency.